geofflane/grails-constraints/README.markdown

 ## Details

 ### Constraint parameters ###
-Any parameters passed to the constraint will be available in your Constraint object via the params property.
+Any parameters passed to the constraint will be available in your Constraint object via the *params* property.

+e.g.
+	class FooDomain {
+		String prop
+		static constraints = {
+			prop(someConstraint: ['a':1, 'b':2])
+		}
+	}

+	def validate = { val ->
+		def a = params.a
+		def b = params.b
+		return val == a + b
+    }

 ### validate closure (required) ###
+The validate closure is the main part of the algorithm where validation is performed.
+It should return true if the validation was successful and false if the validation did not succeed.

-The validate closure takes up to 3 parameters
+The validate closure takes up to 3 parameters:

 1. The value to be validated
 2. The target object being validated
 3. The validation errors collection

-This is the main validation routine to run to validate the property.
+e.g.
+	def validate = { thePropertyValue, theTargetObject, errorsListYouProbablyWontEverNeed ->
+		return null != thePropertyValue && theTargetObject.rocks()
+    }

 ### supports closure (optional) ###
 Your Constraint can optionally implement a *supports* closure that will allow you to restrict the types